What Happens If You Paint Pressure Treated Wood Too Early

 Best wood Tips and References website.

 What Happens If You Paint Pressure Treated Wood Too Early.
-Moreover, you will have to repaint the wood at some point, resulting in far more work to be done.
+The moisture can make the wood difficult.
 However, if the water beads on the surface, then the wood is still too damp.

-If you paint treated wood too soon the paint will not be able to properly adhere to the surface of the wood.
-When preparing to paint or stain any timber, whether it’s.
+After the wood is pressure treated, it can be moist for quite a while.
 Should you try to apply a surface finish over that degree of moisture, the results will be patchy, and the covering will fail to adhere.
+If the water soaks into the wood, then it’s ready for paint.

 The Moisture Can Make The Wood Difficult.